 If a child is extremely homesick or having other significant issues in the first few days at camp, chances are we will be on the phone to you seeking guidance and possibly engaging you in the adjustment process.
 And, if you must speak to your child because of a family issue or emergency, while we cannot bring a child to the phone immediately, the office will make every attempt to locate your child and bring him or her to the phone to receive a phone call at a prearranged time.

 Cell phones, electronic games, and other electronics are not permitted in camp for reasons explained in detail in the information packet sent to all registered families.
 Food packages are discouraged, and guidelines for packages that explain our camp philosophy are also provided in the pre-registration period.

-There is a $250 discount for each additional child per family registering for 7 weeks; $150 for 3 or 4 weeks.
-In a typical summer, additional fees include $45 each way bus fee for campers on the camp bus; trip fees of $75 – $425 depending on camper’s age and length of out-of-camp trip.
+There is a $250 discount for each additional child per family registering for 7 weeks; $150 for 2, 3 or 4 weeks.

 All families are eligible for payment plans to help manage camp tuition.
 Partial scholarship is available and is awarded according to need, as determined by family circumstances and review of current tax returns.
 A scholarship form is available through our registration system, so please register to access it.

 Additional questions?
 Please don’t hesitate to call/contact us!